tylim88/FirelordJSDoc/docs/quick_start.md

 Documentation is still under development(English is hard!)

-Not yet available on npm, DO NOT install from NPM!
+Not yet released, DO NOT install.

 ## Installation